ElektraInitiative/libelektra/doc/GETSTARTED.md

   - Operating system

-    We recommend a unix-based operating system to run Elektra (Linux, BSD, macOS) but it's also possible to use Windows which is supported but not yet fully tested.
+    We recommend a Unix-based operating system to run Elektra (Linux, BSD, macOS) but it's also possible to use Windows which is supported but not yet fully tested.

   - Using command-line interface and commands